RobinTea/RobinTea/README.md

 # Good morning
 I'm in my third year at the IMS (Informatik Mittelschule)
 <br>
-searching for a one year Apprenticeship (Informatiker/Applikationsentwickler EFZ) in switzerland
+searching for a one year Apprenticeship (Informatiker/Applikationsentwickler EFZ) in switzerland for 2026-27
 <br>

 ## What I am currently learning: